-I began making art in my thirties though I've been creative in a general way since childhood; hideous collages made of wool and strange distorted woven things that my mother got for Mother's day.
+I began making art in my thirties though I've been creative in a general way since childhood; hideous collages made of wool and strange distorted woven things given to my mother on Mother's day.

 In my 30's I began a City & Guilds in Embroidery but left to follow my creative nose.
 Over the years I have worked with textiles, handmade paper, artists's books, digital art and photography as well as creating and facilitating creative workshops for children and teenagers.

-Collage is now my preferred medium - it is immediately satisfying ; one image, a pair of scissors and a glue stick and you've got something.
-A box full of papers; packaging, photocopies, found text and magazines, is a box full of possibilities.
-Working with my hands soothes and quietens my soul.
+My preferred medium now is collage - it is immediately satisfying ; one image, a pair of scissors and a glue stick and you've got something.
+A box full of papers; packaging, photocopies, found text and magazines, is a box full of possibilities, new narratives waiting to be created .
+Working with my hands, sorting papers, cutting out images soothes and quietens my soul and allows ideas to develop.

 I take a mixed media approach using paint effects with images, found text and, most recently, photocopies of my own photography.

-Recent work has centred around using images of fashion models.
+Recent Art Journals have centred around using images of fashion models.
 Every collagist treasures new sources of imagery - imagine my delight when I inherited a 3 foot stack of high end fashion magazines!
 What to do with all these Laydees?

 About the same time I came across a quote by the french feminist author Simone de Beauvoir: